kuno1/plugin-recommendor/README.md

 ## Properties

-Here's a list of properties which you can set for each plugin.
+Here's a list of properties that you can set for each plugin.

-`slug`
+### slug

 **Required**.
-This should be same as WordPress.org.
+This should be the same as WordPress.org.

-`source`
+### source

 Optional.
-Default is `wp` and if you provide some extra repository, set it's name.
-Of course, you need extra filters for it to work properly.
+The default is `wp`.
+If you provide some extra repository, set its name.
+Of course, you need extra filter `plugin_recommender_information` for it to work properly.

-`priority`
+### priority

 Optional.
 Recommended plugins ordered in descent.
-Over 90 means "required", over 50 measn "integrated" and others are simply recommended.
+Over 90 means "required", over 50 means "integrated" and others are simply recommended.

-`description`
+### description

 Optional.
-If this recommendation requires some text to recognize it's efficiency, just write.
+If this recommendation requires some explanation to recognize its efficiency, just write.

 ## API

 `Kunoichi\PluginRecommender::bulk_add( $settings )`

-Bulk load setttings.
+Bulk load settings.
 Pass array of settings.

 `Kunoichi\PluginRecommender::add( $setting )`

-Add single plugin to recommend list.
+Add a single plugin to recommend list.

 `Kunoichi\PluginRecommender::load( $json )`

-JSON file which represents `$settings` is also available.
+JSON file, which represents `$settings` is also available.
 But JSON is not translation-ready.

 `Kunoichi\PluginRecommender::load()`